 One of the most important Balboa Park tips I can share is to have a plan.
 The park is big (1,200 acres), and you’ll get to experience more of it if you have a loose idea of what you want to see and do.
 Plan to devote a day to exploring the museums that interest you most.
 It’s easy to bounce between them because most of them are clustered in the same area.

 That said, you should also leave time for wandering because it’s one of the best ways to experience the park.

-There is a sightseeing pass just for Balboa Park attractions called the Balboa Park Explorer pass.
+There is a sightseeing pass just for attractions called the Balboa Park Explorer pass.
 The combo pass gets you into the park’s 17 museums as well as the San Diego Zoo for a consecutive seven days so you can visit when it’s most convenient.
 There’s also a one-day pass option that gets you into five museums.
-And, if you’re visiting other San Diego attractions, the Go San Diego bundled attractions pass includes many of the Balboa Park museums that require paid admission.
+And, if you’re visiting other San Diego attractions, the Go San Diego sightseeing pass includes many of the Balboa Park museums that require paid admission.

 There are more than 10 restaurants in Balboa Park, as well as cafes, so when you get hungry or thirsty, you won’t have to go far.
 There’s everything from soba noodle salad to spicy curries to chicken nuggets.
 You can also picnic in the park, and you’ll see plenty of locals eating their lunches on the lawn in front of the Botanical Building.

 Go off the beaten path!
 The San Diego Natural History Museum and the zoo are both wonderful but don’t miss the world’s largest outdoor pipe organ, the copy of the famous Globe Theater, the San Diego Model Railroad Museum, or the Balboa Park Carousel.